ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 When a host fails unexpectedly, the virtual server instances (VSIs) on the failed host are automatically restarted on another available host.
 In some cases, manual recovery of the failed host is required.

 The host failure recovery process involves restarting the VSIs on alternate hosts and results in a complete reboot of the operating system.
-After the operating system is rebooted, the applications must be restarted to recover and resume as per your standard boot procedures.
+After the operating system is rebooted, the applications must be restarted to recover and resume according to your standard boot procedures.
 {: note}